Pulse #308 is owned by

 Engine #SC14E-2601737 ....
 1983 Honda 1200cc

 We put a down-payment for the Pulse in early summer 1988.
-We remember it well.
-Tammy and I arrived to place our down-payment at the Butcher farm.
-Sue and Ed were apparently surprised and also happy with the amount we brought (well, the brochure did ask for a certain percentage of the base price...)
+When Tammy and I arrived at the Butcher farm, Sue and Ed were apparently surprised and also happy with the amount we brought, as the brochure did ask for a certain percentage of the base price.

 Soon the Butchers picked us up with their station wagon.
 I think is was Sue that fetched us.